abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 - [Safe](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP): method doesn't modify the server back-end state (all safe methods are idempotent).

-Implemented correctly, `POST` is never idempotent (since primary key keeps on increasing on every new resource creation). `PATCH` can be made non-idempotent.
+Implemented correctly, `POST` is neither idempotent (since primary key keeps on increasing on every new resource creation) nor safe. `PATCH` can be made non-idempotent.
 Rest all are idempotent.

-`PATCH` is mostly idempotent unless we have conditions in place in the code that patch different parts of resource each time we call `PATCH` on it.
+`PATCH` is not guaranteed to be idempotent because we can have conditions in the code that patch different parts of resource each time we call `PATCH` on it, like appending to a list.
 This is contrary to `PUT`, which overwrites the entire resource each time and is therefore inherently idempotent.

 While talking about idempotence and safety, only the end resultant state of the server matters, for example, A `DELETE` may return a `200 OK` on the first call, but successive calls will return `404 NOT FOUND`.
 It is idempotent because server state remains the same at all times after the first call.